-- Private Garden of Silvana and Alberto Peyrani (exclusive private visit; to be confirmed in 2018)
+- Private Garden of Silvana and Alberto Peyrani (exclusive private visit)

 We are particularly privileged today to accompany Paolo Pejrone on two very special garden visits.
 This morning we visit the exquisite gardens of Casa Agnelli, set on a private estate which has been home to the Agnelli family since the early 1800s.
 In 1955 Marella Agnelli commissioned Russell Page and together they transformed the gardens.
 The swimming pool area was designed by renowned architect Gae Aulenti and other parts of the garden were developed by Paolo Pejrone.
 The grounds offer a range of styles: Italianate formal gardens; a water garden with interconnecting lakes; an English-style woodland walk, a romantic garden, sculpture gardens and more.
 We are particularly fortunate to have been granted a visit to this most extraordinary of gardens.

 Paolo Pejrone will then accompany us on a visit to his own, very private garden, designed not so much for its aesthetics, but rather as a laboratory in which the master is constantly experimenting with new plantings.
 Set on a steep escarpment near a ruined medieval rampart from which ‘Bramafam’ takes its name, the garden and its owner’s discussions with you will give precious, unique insights into his ideas and practice.

 We continue to Moncalieri to visit the private garden designed by Paolo Pejrone for Silvana and Alberto Peyrani.
 Pejrone surrounded their villa with extensive new gardens, including decorative orchards and a fine potager.
 We are very grateful that the Peyranis have graciously consented to allow us to explore their private domain.
 (Overnight Turin) B